luposlip/json-schema/README.md

 ## Thanks

-To the maintainers of: https://github.com/everit-org/json-schema, on which this Clojure Library is based.
+To the maintainers of: https://github.com/everit-org/json-schema, on which _validation_ in this Clojure Library is based.

 ## Copyright & License